shane0/SimpleTicketsDjangoApp/README.md

 I hosted this on linux, apache, sqlite using blueprint css framework and minimal templates

-The basic function was techs can create, email and export tickets/invocies in the admin interface with a few front facing views fpr reporting
+The basic function was techs can create, email and export tickets/invocies in the admin interface with a few front facing views for reporting

 other uses are a basic config management db, cmdb part of documentation for ITIL